nicolls1/retention/README.md

 sudo pip install pandas
 ```

 Also tested on a mac but not on a clean install.
-I don't know what exactly I did in the past for things to be working now also but this is my best guess.
+I don't know what exactly I did in the past for things to be working now also but this is my best guess:
 Make sure you have xCode command line installed: `xcode-select --install`
 Install homebrew: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 Python: `brew install python`